Couples & Family Therapy = $225 per session

-Please call me at (917) 204-7259 or send an email to firstname.lastname@example.org to discuss rates for service.
+Please call me at (917) 204-7259 or send an email to firstname.lastname@example.org to further discuss rates and services.
 Fees can vary depending on the length of the session and the number of participants in the therapy.
+Some sliding scale available.

 Phone or Skype sessions are available to existing clients and fees are negotiated based on the length of the call.

 A fee will be applied for any cancellations that occur in less then 36 hours from the scheduled session.

 I can provide monthly invoices for you to submit to your insurance companies for “out-of-network” reimbursement.